Cabbage and Fennel Salad (coleslaw)

-This cabbage and fennel salad originates from a dish I always enjoyed while living in London.
-It was a staple in all canteens and buffets and I always found it very filling: the coleslaw.
-The classic coleslaw is similar to our capricciosa salad, made with carrots instead of fennel, and often dressed with yogurt but also with rivers of mayonnaise.
-And of course, it’s not light anymore, right?
-So, I prepared a very tasty and creamy yogurt dressing perfectly seasoned.
+This cabbage and fennel salad comes from a dish I always enjoyed when I lived in London; it was a staple in all canteens and work buffets and I always found it very filling: the coleslaw.
+The classic coleslaw is similar to our insalata capricciosa, it is made with carrots rather than fennel, and it is dressed with yogurt but often drowned in mayonnaise.
+And of course then it is no longer light, right?
+So I prepared a very tasty and creamy dressing based on perfectly flavored yogurt.

-The result is a vegan salad with a light and inviting color, perfect for lovers of raw food or for those in a hurry and without time to cook.
-It’s also ideal for a takeaway meal.
-A very light side dish, full of fiber and really tasty!
+The result is a vegan salad with a light, inviting color, perfect for raw-food lovers or for those in a hurry with no time to cook; also ideal for a packed lunch.
+A very light side dish, full of fiber and truly tasty!

 Some other useful recipes: